paulkarpenko/us-code-ui/uscode/title-29-labor/chapter-016-vocational-rehabilitation-and-other-rehabilitation-services.md

 (6) provide for public hearings regarding the contents of the plan during both the formulation and review of the plan.

-**(n) Evaluation** The plan shall establish a method for the periodic evaluation of the effectiveness of the plan in meeting the objectives established in subsection (d) of this section, including evaluation of satisfaction by individuals with disabilities.
+**(n) Evaluation** The plan shall establish a method for the periodic evaluation of the effectiveness of the plan in meeting the objectives established in subsection (d), including evaluation of satisfaction by individuals with disabilities.

 **(o) Promoting full access to community life** The plan shall describe how the State will provide independent living services described in [section 705(18) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section705/18&num=0&edition=prelim) that promote full access to community life for individuals with significant disabilities.